User Review Analysis

 The basic idea is that because of the fast and cyclic nature of consumer products development, reviews of Today’s products inform designers on the next product generation.
 As the data is based on actual product-use experience with similar products, the aggregated insights provide product-in-use experience and brings to light several product design aspects and complement the existing methods.

 The ideation sessions indicate the potential of the method and that designers benefit from including User Review Analysis in a design process, specifically when used in conjunction with other methods, as its informational characteristics are complementary.

-Bokyung Lee, Froukje Sleeswijk Visser, Daniel Saakes.
-Online User Reviews as a Design Resource In proceedings of the International Assocations of Societies of Design Resarch (IASDR) 2015.
+Online User Reviews as a Design Resource.
+Bokyung Lee, Froukje Sleeswijk Visser and Daniel Saakes.
+In Proceedings of the International Assocations of Societies of Design Research (IASDR) 2015..
+November 2015. [bib]

 User Review Analysis: Extracting Design Factors from Big Data.
 Bokyung Lee and Daniel Saakes.
 In Proceeding of the 1st Bi-annual Design Conference of Korea Society of Design Science.
 May 2014. [bib]